MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 AD 590-1517 (Thyatira) - Papal Church (The Roman Catholic Church ruled and rained                                    with the pope in the dark ages and was doing lots of bad                                    things)
 Papal comes from the word pope
+The dark ages became a time where paganism were mixed with Christianity and still to this day Roman cath

 This area was the least important for the Roman emperor and to our knowledge there isn't any evidence of persecution that went on in this City.
 There is arkeological findings of Idols and statues